MicrosoftDocs/azure-ai-docs/articles/ai-services/translator/document-translation/faq.md

 * PDF documents generated from digital file formats (also known as "native" PDFs) provide optimal output.

-* Printed documents scanned into an electronic format(scanned PDF files) can result in loss of the original formatting, layout, and style.
+* Printed documents scanned into an electronic format (scanned PDF files) can result in loss of the original formatting, layout, and style.

 * The translation of text from one language to another can alter its length.
 This variation can impact the layout, causing the text to reflow or shift across different pages.

 * Various factors influence the preservation and retention of font style.
 For instance, some fonts aren't available in both the source and target languages.
-Typically, the same font style or an optimally suited alternative is applied to the target language to maintain the formatting that closely resembles the original source text.
+Typically, the same font style, or an optimally suited alternative, is applied to the target language to maintain formatting that most closely resembles the original source text.

 #### Will the text in an image within a document gets translated?